maartenbode/letsencrypt-revoked-certs-crawler/readme.md

 # letsencrypt-revoked-certs-crawler

-Let's Encrypt will revoke 3 million certificates at March 4th.
+Let's Encrypt will revoke 3 million certificates on March 4th, 2020.
 Bulk scan your domains using this tool.

 ### Steps